 Pitfall #2: Not integrating call center software with existing CRM software.

-Customer Relationship Management (CRM) software is absolutely ubiquitous.
+Customer Relationship Management (CRM) software is ubiquitous.
 It’s everywhere.
-Any business worth its salt is using a CRM to track and manage customer relationships, so it’s no wonder call centers have adopted CRMs as part of an overall productivity strategy.
+Any business worth its salt is using a CRM to track and manage customer relationships, so it’s no wonder call centers have adopted CRMs as part of an overall service strategy.
 CRMs keep call agents accountable, manage progress against set Key Performance Indicators (KPIs), and can provide forecasting reports for sales managers to use for decision-making purposes.

 The pitfall to avoid is not integrating an existing CRM solution with whatever call center software is chosen.
 It might be attractive to think of the IVR or CTI software as wholly separate from the CRM—because after all, these software solutions do different things.
-However, not integrating them together to form a seamless business tool is a big mistake.
+However, not integrating them to form a seamless business tool is a big mistake.

 At MyCallCloud.com, integration of our call center software with an established CRM is part-and-parcel of the overall value of the MyCallCloud product.
 We know exactly how to evaluate an existing CRM situation and develop a cloud-based call center software solution that works beautifully with whatever CRM is in place at the time, be it Salesforce.com, SAP, or something else entirely.